9:30 - 11am

 Capitalism turns life’s necessities into commodities.
 What effect does this have on the education system and the workers in it?
 Join our panel for a discussion:

-• Socialist Alternative Brisbane organiser Rebecca Barrigos on how capitalism shapes the fundamental structure and content of education.
+• Long time socialist and higher education union activist Diane Fieldes on how capitalism shapes the fundamental structure and content of education.

 • Australian Education Union state councillor and high school teacher Manolya Moustafa on Gonski, NAPLAN, and the neoliberal drive in school education.

-• David Garland, an activist in the National Tertiary Education Union at Victoria University, on the bitter fruits of neoliberal reform for workers in the sector.
+• David Garland, an activist in the National Tertiary Education Union, on the bitter fruits of neoliberal reform for workers in the sector.

 C) CURRENT ISSUES